nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="getPageRect"></a>
 **nwcdraw.getPageRect**(), Returns #Left,#Top,#Right,#Bottom

 During a printer-based `draw` event, this returns the left, top, right, and bottom coordinates of the current page, as controlled by the page margins.
-In edit mode, this just returns the bounding area of the current user object.
+In edit mode, this just returns the bounding area of the current object.

 ------------------